Casablanca Climate & Temperature

 - On average there are 2864 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Casablanca you would come out nearest to the climate station at Cape Reinga, New Zealand where you would find a Marine west coast climate.
+- Were you to burrow down through the centre of the Earth from Casablanca you would pop up nearest to the climate station at Cape Reinga, New Zealand where you would find a Marine west coast climate.

 Rio de Janeiro,